aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/synchronize-root/_index.md

 import com.aspose.psd.system.io.MemoryStream;
 ```

-## Step 1: Create a Stream Container
+## Step 2: Synchronize Access to the Stream Source

-Begin by creating a `StreamContainer` instance and assigning a memory stream object to it.
-This prepares the foundation for stream synchronization.
+The `syncRoot` object is used to lock the stream during read/write operations.

 ```java
 String dataDir = "Your Document Directory";